Relative Efficiency of a Design A to Design B lecture - 10

 Now to compute the MSE of CRD from RCBD ANOVA:

-It means that RCBD is 11.4 % efficient than CRD for this experiment.
+It means that RCBD is 11.4% more efficient than CRD for this experiment.

 CR Design vs. RCB Design

-Let we have “t” treatments and each treatment is replicated “b” times.
+Let us have “t” treatments, and each treatment is replicated “b” times.

 SV